published on 26 August 2024

 For renters, the primary expenses include monthly rent, utility bills, and potential yearly rent increases.
 However, there are no property taxes or maintenance costs, which are typically the landlord's responsibility.
 This can make renting more appealing for those who want to avoid the financial responsibilities of property ownership.

 For buyers, the costs are more substantial upfront.
 You'll need to consider the down payment (usually around 20-25% of the property's value), mortgage registration fees, property registration fees, and other related expenses.
 However, the benefit is that a portion of your monthly mortgage payment goes toward building equity in the property, which can result in a significant financial asset over time.
-Moreover, property prices in Dubai are often negotiable, and with the right approach, you can secure a favorable deal that aligns with your financial goals.
+Moreover, property prices in Dubai are often negotiable, and with the right approach, you can secure a favourable deal that aligns with your financial goals.

 Another financial consideration is the potential for rental income if you choose to lease out your property.
 Dubai's rental yields are among the highest in the world, making it an attractive option for investors.
 By renting out your property, you can generate a steady income stream that can help offset mortgage payments and other costs associated with ownership.